 One day, when she looked at her hives, she found them infested with caterpillars called waxworms.
-These insects are the bane of beekeepers because they voraciously devour the wax that bees use to build their honeycombs.
-Bertocchini picked out the pests and put them in a plastic bag, while she cleaned out the hives.
 Explainer: Global warming and the greenhouse effect.
 Earth’s atmosphere works something like a giant glass greenhouse.

 Some of our current initiatives include: NCSEteach: NCSEteach is our first program developed just for educators.
+We recognize that teachers are at the forefront of science education.
 Global Climate Change and Its Effects CER Project.pdf.
 Cheshire Wildlife Trust.
 Biodiversity is a term which means 'the variety of life' on Earth, everything from algae to elephants, bacteria to blue whales!

 This amounts to something between 5 and 30 million species!
 Sample Biodiversity Action Plan.
 Learning Objectives Interpret data from the Biodiversity audit.

 Click here for our most recent Monarch Butterfly project flyer: MTN Project flier The Magic and Mystery of Ireland MTN is going to Ireland in September and you’re invited!
 Our work with Monarch butterflies has always been about more than Monarchs.
 It’s about all the things that Monarchs (and we) need: milkweed and meadows, insects and pollinators, old-growth forests… a healthy planet.
-But MTN has a second project for getting people involved with nature: Voices from the Land (Voices).
 Ibd-2007-booklet-01-en.
 Climate change.
 What causes climate change?

 Most species will experience shifts in their natural home ranges to the north and to higher elevations.
 Plants and animals are generally capable of adapting to changes in their environment, but that ability is dependent on certain factors: Time: Many species can adapt quickly, either by migrating to more suitable habitat or altering their patterns.
 Other species, especially plants, require longer periods to adapt.
 Should the pace of change be too quick for species, they risk extinction.
 Many species currently listed as Species at Risk will face an increased risk of extinction, and other species not yet on the list may soon be added, due to changes in their habitat.
 Youth-bio-cc-en.
 The Center for Health and the Global Environment.
 Climate change alone is expected to threaten with extinction approximately one quarter or more of all species on land by the year 2050, surpassing even habitat loss as the biggest threat to life on land.